helins/kafka.clj/README.md

 The user should be using almost always these namespaces :

-- `milena.admin`
-  For managing topics, configurations and ACLs.
+- `milena.admin` for managing topics, configurations and ACLs.

-- `milena.serialize`
-  `milena.produce`
-  For serializing and sending records.
+- `milena.serialize`, `milena.produce` for serializing and sending records.

-- `milena.deserialize`
-  `milena.consume`
-  For deserializing and consuming records.
+- `milena.deserialize`, `milena.consume` for deserializing and consuming
+records.

 Although not strictly needed, it is best for the user to be familiar with the original [java library](https://kafka.apache.org/documentation/#api).
 The goal